ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Method

-During the training initialization phase, the initial parameters of the encoder and decoder are derived from pretraining.
-Throughout the training phase, we maintain fixed encoder parameters and update only the decoder parameters.
-We believe that the encoder has already acquired strong feature extraction capabilities after pretraining with MAE.
-In contrast, after passing through the decoder, the data only needs to traverse two fully connected layers to output reconstruction results and pixel classification probabilities.
-Therefore, compared to the encoder, the decoder and the model's reconstruction and classification abilities are more closely related.
-From a training efficiency perspective, updating only the decoder parameters can reduce computation while allowing the decoder to receive more comprehensive training.
+During the training initialization phase, the initial parameters of the encoder and decoder are derived from first stage.
+Throughout the second training stage, we maintain fixed encoder parameters and update only the decoder parameters.